chakrabar/chakrabar.github.io/_posts/articles/2020-02-29-webassembly-wasm-wasi.md

 ## A few finals notes

 * When can I start using `wasm`?
 Right now!
 Though it'll change a lot in future, it's already available to use and it really works!
 * Will it replace `JavaScript`?
 No. At least not any time soon.
 Currently `wasm` depends on `JS` for loading & any kind of `DOM` manipulation.
 Though it'll change in future, `JS` is already huge and has it's own high place in web development.
-Practically, it's the only language tailored fit for web development, other languages - not at all.
+Practically, it's the only language tailored fit for web development, other languages - not really.
 All the amazing JS frameworks also make it almost irreplacable.
-So, probably no existing `JS` based web applications will be re-written in `wasm`.
-But a time might come when new web applications might be written completely in `wasm` (in a language like `C++`, `Go`, `Kotlin` or something that doesn't even exist today)!
+So, probably no existing `JS` based web applications will be re-written in `wasm`, but a time might come when new web applications might be written completely in `wasm` (in a language like `C++`, `Go`, `Kotlin` or something that doesn't even exist today)!
+* Why not re-write all the web apps in WebAssembly?
+For typical web apps, where it's the app that's waiting for user most of the time, and needs to talk to a remote database to get data, `wasm` will not provide much performance gain.
+So all the development, testing, integration effort will not be worth it.
 * What about `Docker`?
 Will `wasm` replace it? _"No, but imagine a future where Docker runs linux containers, windows containers and wasm containers side by side.
 Over time wasm might become the most popular container type.
 Docker will love them all equally, and run it all :)"_ - [Solomon Hykes](https://twitter.com/solomonstre/status/1111113329647325185?s=20)
 * Ok, so what about `JS developers`?
 Is it like all the JS developers will now have to learn a completely new language (maybe more than one?) just to keep up with web development?
 Well, learning a new language might be really helpful, mainly to benefit from the performance of lower level languages.
 But it may not be necessary.
 For instance, there is already a popular language **[AssemblyScript](https://github.com/AssemblyScript/assemblyscript)** that can compile `TypeScript` (a subset actually) into `WebAssembly`.
+* So, now we'll see back-end developers start doing front-end development?
+Not very soon probably.
+But it will happen definitely.
+With the advent of `Nodejs`, we saw front-end developers become _"full-stack"_ developers.
+Once wasm gets more stable (and DOM access), we may see the _**reverse trend**_ of typical back-end developers become _"full-stack"_ developers!
+But front-end development requires some specific expertise (DOM, HTML, CSS etc.), which only comes with time.

 **Disclaimer:** I'm by no means a WebAssembly expert.
-I'm just a developer interested in the applications & future roadmaps of WebAssembly.
-My whole source of knowledge was my research on wasm to see if it could solve a specific problem that I was not able to solve with current web technologies.
+I'm just a developer interested in the development & future applications of WebAssembly.
+My whole source of knowledge was my research on wasm, to see if it could solve a specific problem that I was not able to solve with current web technologies.
 Though I figured out that wasm, in it's current state, cannot solve the problem, but all the amazing articles and talks (few mentioned in references below) got me really excited about WebAssembly and all the new possibilities it opens up! 😄
 {: .notice--warning}

 ### References